Skip to main content

 • Helm 3.x

-• A Redis or Valkey cache instance (required for multi-instance deployments)
+• A Redis or Valkey cache instance (required)

 Installing the Chart